-At our request, the underwriters have reserved up to 5% of the shares of common stock to be offered by this prospectus for sale, at the initial public offering price, to directors, officers, employees, business associates and other persons related to us.
-If purchased by these persons, these shares will not be subject to a lock-up restriction, except in the case of shares purchased by any director, executive officer or employee.
+At our request, the underwriters have reserved up to % of the shares of common stock offered hereby, at the initial public offering price, to offer to directors, officers, employees, business associates and other persons related to us.
 The underwriters will receive the same underwriting discount on any shares purchased pursuant to this program as they will on any other shares sold to the public in this offering.
 The number of shares of common stock available for sale to the general public will be reduced to the extent these individuals purchase such reserved shares.
 Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
+Shares purchased by our directors and officers will be subject to a 180-day lock-up agreement with the underwriters in this offering.